Invacare

-Invacare Corporation is an American manufacturer and distributor of non-acute medical equipment including wheelchairs, mobility scooters, walkers, pressure care and positioning, as well as respiratory products.
-Headquartered in Elyria, Ohio, the company currently distributes its product to more than 80 countries around the world.
-In February 2023, Invacare stated that it had filed for Chapter 11 bankruptcy.
+Invacare is a leading global manufacturer and distributor of non-acute medical equipment including wheelchairs, mobility scooters, beds, safe patient handling, pressure care and seating.
+Headquartered in Elyria, Ohio, the company currently distributes its product and services around the world.
+In February 2023, Invacare stated that it had filed for Chapter 11 bankruptcy for its North American entities only.
+It emerged from Chapter 11 in 2024 and continues to operate across Europe, Asia-Pacific and North America.
+It also has a growing presence around the rest of the world.

 History

 The history of Invacare can be traced back to 1885 when the Worthington Company began to produce a wide range of wheelchairs.
 The product lines were expanded several times, but its main focus remained in wheelchairs.